ibm-cloud-docs/satellite/cli-install.md

 {: #cli-install}

 You can use the following tools to manage your {{site.data.keyword.satelliteshort}} locations and clusters.
+While you can install a subset of the tools, the following tools are recommended.
 {: shortdesc}